rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-grav-cms/index.md

 ## Dependencies

-This project depends on and deploys the [rollyourown.xyz](https://rollyourown.xyz) [Service Proxy](/rollyourown/project_modules/ryo-service-proxy/) module to provide certificate management by [Certbot](https://certbot.eff.org/) and HTTPS proxying by the [HAProxy](https://www.haproxy.org/) loadbalancer / TLS proxy.
+This project depends on and deploys the [rollyourown.xyz](https://rollyourown.xyz) [Ingress Proxy](/rollyourown/project_modules/ryo-ingress-proxy/) module to provide certificate management by [Certbot](https://certbot.eff.org/) and HTTPS proxying by the [HAProxy](https://www.haproxy.org/) loadbalancer / TLS proxy.

 ## Project components